denten-books/plain-text/2-device.md

 of poetics is therefore for Bakhtin the understanding of the work of art as a "technical apparatus of aesthetic creation," a movement, in other words, between the work of art as an idea and the object of art as a thing [@bakhtin_k_2003, 275].
+Technique is thereby seen as a mechanism for transforming ideas into things and the other way around.

-But even as formal analysis skirted the idea of a materialist poetics---Bakhtin calls it "primitive" and "reductive" for this inclination---the formalists stopped short of including the physical properties of inscription into literary analysis.
-The "matter" of poetics was nevertheless limited to the rather abstract notion of language, which still seemed to exist independently of its physical manifestations.
+Even as formal analysis skirted the idea of a materialist poetics---Bakhtin calls it "primitive" and "reductive" for this inclination---the formalists stopped short of including the physical properties of inscription into literary analysis.
+The "matter" of materialist poetics was nevertheless limited to the rather abstract notion of language, which still seemed to exist independently of its physical manifestations.
 With this in mind, it is interesting to consider Nabokov's recursive meta-poetics as a logical apogee of the formalist program.
-Nabokov's pipes and surface inscriptions protrude through the diegetic limits of the fictional world, pointing to the book as an object.
+Nabokov's pipes and surface inscriptions protrude through the diegetic limits of the fictional world, pointing to the book as an material artifact.
 The nesting doll structure of literary instrumentation ends at the book.
 Nabokov's prose reveals the surface of the page as the outer-most literary device containing all other literary devices.
+Recall, for example the conclusion of his 1936 *Invitation of Beheading*, which ends in the imagined dissolution of the diegetic, fictional world and a glimpse of the material reality "on the other side" of the page:

+> Everything was falling.
+A spinning wind was picking up and whirling: dust,
+> rags, chips of painted wood, bits of gilded plaster, pasteboard bricks,
+> posters; an arid gloom fleeted; and amidst the dust, and the falling things,
+> and the flapping scenery, Cincinnatus made his way in that direction where,
+> to judge by the voices, stood beings akin to him [@nabokov_invitation_1959, 176].

-Despite its materialist ambitions, formal literary analysis only gestures towards the object.
-Technique remains an intra-textual procedure.
+Modernist literary technique of the sort gestures towards the object, arresting the illusion of mimesis, revealing the artifice of the literary device.
+Yet, even for the formalists technique remains an intra-textual procedure.
 The material affordances of the literary object are not seen as participating in the dynamics of meaning making.
 The book itself recedes from view.
-In his influential *The Craft of Fiction*, the English critic Percy Lubbock, himself a formalist of sorts, would write echoing his Soviet colleagues:
+Echoing his Soviet colleagues in his influential *The Craft of Fiction*, the English critic Percy Lubbock, himself a formalist of sorts, would write :

 > To grasp the shadowy and fantasmal form of the book, to hold it fast, to
 > turn it over and to survey it at leisure---that is the effort of a critic of